This installation is for a HO-Scale Rivarossi 4-6-4 using a TCS WOW121 Steam Decoder, B-MB2 with Keep Alive® and 32mm WOWSpeaker.

 Remove the screw highlighted above in red from the other end of the tender.
 Lift the tender shell off of the frame.

-Wrap the capacitors located on the bottom of the decoder to insulate them and prevent possible shorts against the weight.
+To prepare the B-MB2 for installation, wrap the capacitors located on the bottom of the motherboard to insulate them and prevent possible shorts against the weight.

-Using double-sided foam tape, mount the B-MB2 to the weight.
+Using double-sided foam tape, mount the B-MB2 to the weight as shown.

 Solder the connector leads from the locomotive to the B-MB2.
 We chose to put a connector on the rear LED lead to ease shell removal later if needed.

 Using foam double sided tape, mount the 32mm WOWSound speaker face up onto the weight platform.
 Solder the wire leads to the motherboard according to the included wiring diagram.

 Using a small dab of hot melt glue, mount the tender LED against the rear light tube.